 Municipal Code & Charter

-The online version of the Greeley Municipal Code and Charter is provided by Municode.
+The online version of the Greeley Municipal Code and Charter can be found here.
 Take note of the "updated through" date, as there may be additional ordinances that have not yet been codified.
-Contact us for more information at 970-350-9740 or email@example.com.

 Open Records Requests